Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

 ---

-### 2. Process Method Flows
+## 2. Process Method Flows

 ```
 processJob() Flow:
 1. Initial State: Job created with status = SCHEDULED
 2. Validation: Verify jobName and scheduledAt are present
 3. Processing:
+   - Update Job status to INGESTING and set startedAt timestamp
    - Fetch laureates data from OpenDataSoft API
    - For each laureate record, save a new Laureate entity (triggers processLaureate())
 4. Completion:
-   - On successful ingestion of all laureates, update Job status to SUCCEEDED and set finishedAt
+   - On successful ingestion of all laureates, update Job status to SUCCEEDED and set finishedAt timestamp
-   - On failure, update Job status to FAILED with errorMessage
+   - On failure, update Job status to FAILED with errorMessage and set finishedAt timestamp
 5. Notification:
+   - Query Subscribers interested in the categories of the ingested laureates
    - Create notification events to Subscribers based on subscribedCategories
    - Update Job status to NOTIFIED_SUBSCRIBERS after notifications are sent
 ```